matze-dd/Tex2txt/README.md

 ## General description
 This is a Python script for the extraction of plain text from LaTeX documents.
+In some sense, it compares to tools like OpenDetex, TeXtidote and the above-mentioned Haskell software.

 While virtually no text should be dropped by the filter, the aim is to produce only few “false” warnings when feeding the result into a language checker.
 The goal especially applies to documents containing displayed equations.
 Problems with interpunction and case sensitivity would arise, if equation environments were simply removed or replaced by fixed text.
-Altogether, the program can help to create a single compact report from language examination of a complete document tree.
+Altogether, the script can help to create a single compact report from language examination of a complete document tree.

-In some sense, the script compares to tools like OpenDetex, TeXtidote and the above-mentioned Haskell software.
 For ease of problem localisation, we make an effort to track line numbers.
 Unnecessary creation of empty lines therefore can be avoided, sentences and paragraphs remain intact.